Pharmacology Safety & Considerations #2

 This answer is correct because clarification is being sought regarding the IV or IM route.
 The prescription is incomplete until this is verified with the prescriber.
 All 6 rights must be assured to provide safe medication administration.

-- Correct patient
+- Correct client

 - Correct time